 Many bloggers are using WordPress and with good reason.
 It is the most popular blogging software in use today and one of the biggest reasons is the ability to add functionality through the use of plugins.
 Plugins can turn your run-of-the-mill blog into a high powered online tool capable of bringing traffic and profit to your site.
-Consider using the top WordPress plugins on your current WordPress blog or on a future blog.
-You won’t be disappointed.
-Happy Blogging.

 This is a simple WordPress page management plugin.
 The Ajax interface allows you to drag-and-drop the pages into the order you like, modify the page structure by dragging a page to become a child or parent and toggle the page to be hidden from output.
 You can also see the id of the page which is often helpful for theme developers.
 If you have a WordPress site with more than just a handful of pages, PageMash is extremely helpful.